kalviumcommunity/k-fswd/README.md

 3. **Populate the 'continent' field**: For each country in your collection, fill in the correct continent.

-4. **Find the URL where the server is running**: Please navigate to the settings icon located in the navigation sidebar.
-Within the settings, you will find a URL indicating where the server is currently running.
-The URL should end with .codedamn.app.
+4. **Find the URL where the server is running**: The API_URI is provided in the src/App.jsx file.
+You will use this URL to make requests to the API.
+    > Note: If you are unable to find the API_URI, please reach out to your mentor.

 5. **Implement a continent dropdown in the UI**: Add a dropdown menu to your React frontend that lists all available continents.